MrJoy/pi2cluster/README.md

 # WARNING: throughput here.
 #
 # Also note that you'll be prompted for your password as `sudo` is used here!
-time rake sd:unmount hypriotos:init sd:clean sd:copy sd:eject DEVICE=/dev/rdisk4 NODE=1; say 'Done!'
+time rake sd:unmount hypriotos:1.0:init sd:clean sd:copy sd:eject DEVICE=/dev/rdisk4 NODE=1; say 'Done!'

 # If you're iterating on the setup scripts / boot process and you have an imaged MMC card at hand:
 rake sd:clean sd:copy sd:eject DEVICE=/dev/rdisk4 NODE=1